LeighIce/LeighIce/README.md

-- Hello, I'm Merlith3p0 or Leigh.
+- Hello, I'm Leigh Ice, a full-time student at ACC.
 -
 - I'm interested in a career as a python developer, so I'm studying Python and a bit of SQL.
 I'm planning on studying Pandas and Django soon.